evgeniy-polyakov/as3-async/README.md

 ```

 ### Handling errors
-The task can complete successfully or not (like fullfil and reject in promises).
-If it is not successfull it "throws" an error and no further tasks are executed until an error handler is found.
+The task can complete successfully or not (like fulfill and reject in promises).
+If it is not successful it "throws" an error and no further tasks are executed until an error handler is found.
 The error handler is a task passed to method `except`.
 For example single error handler for all tasks (note that `URLLoaderTask` is not executed if `URLLoaderTask` fails):
 ```actionscript
 async(new LoaderTask("some.swf"))
 .then(new URLLoaderTask("some.xml"))